Real Estate Investing: How to Buy and Rent. Landlord 101. Part 2.

 Here are some rules to prepare your rental property:

 - Clean the property.
-Vacuum or sweep the floors and wipe down all floorboards, walls, counters and cabinets.
+Vacuum or sweep the floors and wipe down all floorboards, walls, counters, and cabinets.
 Clean the blinds and windows.
-Clean and apply good cocking around the bat tub and sinks.
-Clean the kitchen thoroughly (fridge, sink, etc.), and insure that all appliances are working fine.
-Take care about the landscape if it’s in rough condition.
+Clean and apply good cocking around the bathtub and sinks.
+Clean the kitchen thoroughly (fridge, sink, etc.), and ensure that all appliances are working fine.
+Take care of the landscape if it’s in rough condition.

 6. Find out how much rent fee to charge